 This simple macrame plant hanger DIY is perfect for spring.
 It is an easy and inexpensive project costing less than $2.
-Whip up several macrame plant holders to put near every window in your home.
+Whip up several DIY plant holders to put near every window in your home.

 I love making these simple jute DIY macrame plant hangers.
 I made a video on the “how-to” right at a year ago, but the video quality was a little less than desirable.

 Since I was making up a few more for my laundry room redo and organization post I have been promising, I thought it would be a perfect time to revisit the subject.

 In any room, I love to add natural textures and greenery to liven up the area and give it a cozy feel.
 There is something about adding live plants to rooms that brightens and refreshes rooms.

 These macrame DIY plant hangers do just that.

 Once you get the hang of it, you will be whipping out these babies left and right.
 They make excellent gifts!

-The wonderful thing about these plant hangers, besides that they take almost no time and money, is that you can adjust the length to accommodate any size plant.
+The wonderful thing about these macrame hangers, besides that they take almost no time and money, is that you can adjust the length to accommodate any size plant.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.